ZEISS-PiWeb/PiWeb-Api/_pages/SDK/v6.0/022-basics/0224-basics-rawdata.md

 {% highlight csharp %}
-//SamplePart is the part (either new or fetched) where additional data should be fetched var target = RawDataTargetEntity.CreateForPart( SamplePart.Uuid );
+//SamplePart is the part (either new or fetched) where additional data should be fetched var target = RawDataTargetEntityDto.CreateForPart( SamplePart.Uuid );

 //Fetch a list of additional data of our target (the SamplePart) var additionalDataInformation = await RawDataServiceClient.ListRawData( new[] { target } );
 {% endhighlight %}

-This will result in an array of all `RawDataInformation` objects linked to the specified part, in this case the SamplePart with only our SampleFile.txt as additional data.
+This will result in an array of all `RawDataInformationDto` objects linked to the specified part, in this case the SamplePart with only our SampleFile.txt as additional data.
 This means that we only get information about the files associated with our part but not the files itself. <br>
 With the overview of the available additional data we can fetch the files of interest:

 {{ site.headers['example'] }} Fetching additional data